 - Blood tests to rule out other causes of arthritis

-There is no treatment that stops cartilage loss or repairs damaged cartilage or bones of the joint.
-When cartilage wears away, bone on bone friction causes also pain and inflammation.
-The goal of treatment is to reduce joint pain and inflammation, and to improve joint function.
+There is no treatment that stops cartilage loss or repairs damaged cartilage or bones.
+Treatment aims to reduce joint pain and inflammation and to improve joint function.

-Shoes with shock-absorbing in soles may provide some relief while you are doing daily activities or exercising.
+Shoes with shock-absorbing soles may provide some relief while you are doing daily activities or exercising.
 Splints or braces help to properly align joints and distribute weight.
 Knee and wrist joints may benefit from elastic supports.
-Canes , crutches , walkers , and orthopedic shoes can help with advanced osteoarthritis in the lower body.
+Canes, crutches, walkers and orthopedic shoes can help with advanced osteoarthritis in the lower body.

 Exercise and Physical Therapy

-Strengthening the muscles supporting an arthritic joint (particularly the knee, lower back, and neck) may decrease pain and absorb energy around the joint.
-For example, if you have arthritis in the knee, exercise and strength training can also help improve knee function.
+Strengthening the muscles that support an arthritic joint (particularly the knee, lower back and neck) may decrease pain and absorb energy around the joint.
+For example, if you have arthritis in the knee, exercise and strength training can help improve knee function.

-Swimming and water aerobics are good options.
-They do not put stress on the joint.
+Swimming and water aerobics are good options as they do not put stress on the joint.

 Another option is transcutaneous electrical nerve stimulation (TENS).
-With TENS, you are connected to a machine.
-The machine sends electrical signals through the skin to nerves.
-This type of therapy may decrease pain in some people.
+TENS is a machine that sends electrical signals through the skin to the nerves to try to decrease pain.